-The following employees are exempt from the minimum wage requirement.
+Employees exempt from the minimum wage requirement include:

-- Any individual employed in domestic service (including babysitters) in or about a private home
+- Employees in domestic service (including babysitters) in or about a private home

 - Any individual engaged in the activities of a nonprofit religious, charitable, cemetery, or educational organization where the services are on a voluntary basis

-- Any individual employed solely as a watchman or caretaker on premises, property or plants not in operation for four months or more
+- Individuals employed solely as watchmen or caretakers on premises, property or plants not in operation for four months or more

-- Any individual employed in a bona fide executive, professional or administrative capacity as defined by regulations of the Commissioner of Labor, or as an outside salesman or any salesman working on a straight commission basis
+- Bona fide executive, professional, or administrative employees; outside salespersons, or any salesperson working on a straight commission basis

-- Any individual employed in the search for placer or hard rock minerals
+- Employees who search for placer or hard rock minerals

-- Any individual under 18 years old employed on a part-time basis for not more than 30 hours in any week
+- Part-time workers under 18 years old employed for 30 hours or less per week

 - Employment by a nonprofit educational or child care facility to serve as a parent of children while the children are in residence at the facility if the employment requires residence at the facility and is compensated on a cash basis exclusive of room and board at an annual rate of less than: